piranna/piranna.github.io/pages/about.md

 ---

 Passionate computers engineer and ex-PhD. candidate in Computers Engineering.
-Proud advocate of Open Source, standards and specifications.
+Proud advocate of Open Source, standards, specifications, and best practices.

 With 15 years of professional experience and involved in Open Source scene and wireless communities since 17 years old, I have been working both profesionally